Hand dominance and hand preference are terms that refer to a person’s consistent choice of one hand rather than the other hand for a skilled task.

-There are differing views on when hand dominance is established, but most experts agree that hand preference begins to emerge between ages 2 and 4 years, and that most children entering Kindergarten (age 5-6) have established a definite hand preference for using a pencil and scissors.
+There are differing views on when hand dominance is established, but many experts agree that a consistent hand preference begins to emerge between ages 2 and 4 years, and that most children entering Kindergarten (age 5-6) have established a definite hand preference for using a pencil and scissors.

 If your child is about to enter formal schooling (age 5-6) and has not yet developed a specialized hand for using a pencil and cutting with scissors, then I really recommend that you take your child to an occupational therapist, who can assess your child and help take the necessary steps as soon as possible.

 Your child needs as much help as possible to help writing to become “automated” to enable learning to be fun and as stress-free as possible.